Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus sebetus (female, upper and underside)

-Bicyclus graueri (female, upper and underside)
+Bicyclus graueri (male, upper and underside)

-Bicyclus graueri (male, upperside)
+Bicyclus graueri (female, upperside)

-Bicyclus graueri (male, underside)
+Bicyclus graueri (female, underside)

 B-ink.jpeg)